What is Rails migration

 update_column will not update

-More on this will be covered in other chapters.
+value.
+More on this will be covered in the coming chapters.

 In a large application which has been in development for a few years the number